-- 2.11.3.3.1.2.
-Ensure that the individuals who make decisions on Grievances and Appeals were not involved in any previous level of review or decision making, and who, if deciding on any of the following, are Health Care Professionals who have appropriate clinical expertise, as determined by the RI EOHHS and CMS, in treating the Enrollee's condition or disease: (a) an Appeal of a denial that is based on lack of medical necessity; (b) a Grievance regarding denial of expedited resolution of an Appeal; or (c) any Grievance or Appeal that involves clinical issues. - 2.11.3.3.1.3.
+2.11.3.3.1.2.
+Ensure that the individuals who make decisions on Appeals were not involved in any previous level of review or decision making, and who, if deciding on any of the following, are Health Care Professionals who have appropriate clinical expertise, as determined by the RI EOHHS and CMS, in treating the Enrollee's condition or disease: (a) an Appeal of a denial that is based on lack of medical necessity; or (b) any Appeal that involves clinical issues.

+- 2.11.3.3.1.3.
 Provide that oral inquiries seeking to Appeal an action are treated as Appeals (to establish the earliest possible filing date for the Appeal) and must be confirmed in writing unless the Enrollee or the provider appealing on the Enrollee's behalf requests expedited resolution. - 2.11.3.3.1.4.
 Provide the Enrollee an opportunity to present evidence and allegations of fact or law in person as well as in writing.
 (The Contractor must inform the Enrollee of the limited time available for this, especially in the case of expedited resolution.) - 2.11.3.3.1.5.
 Provide the Enrollee and his or her representative opportunity, before and during the Appeals process, to examine the Enrollee's case file, including any medical records and any other documents and records considered during the Appeals process. - 2.11.3.3.1.6.
 Consider the Enrollee, representative or estate representative of a deceased Enrollee as parties to the Appeal. - 2.11.3.3.2.
-For Appeals filed with the Contractor, if the Enrollee does not request an Expedited Appeal pursuant to 42 C.F.R. § 438.410, the Contractor must accept oral appeals from the Enrollee.
-The Contractor will provide the Enrollee with written confirmation of any oral appeal request.
+For Appeals filed with the Contractor, the Contractor must accept oral appeals from the Enrollee.
+If the Enrollee does not request an Expedited Appeal pursuant to 42 C.F.R. § 438.410, the Contractor will provide the Enrollee with written confirmation of any oral appeal request.

 - 2.11.3.3.3.
-The Contractor shall respond in writing to first-level standard Appeals as expeditiously as the Enrollee's health condition requires and shall not exceed thirty (30) calendar Days from the initial date of receipt of the Appeal.
+The Contractor shall respond in writing to standard Appeals as expeditiously as the Enrollee's health condition requires and shall not exceed thirty (30) calendar Days from the initial date of receipt of the Appeal.
 The Contractor may extend this timeframe by up to an additional fourteen (14) calendar Days if the Enrollee requests the extension or if the Contractor provides written evidence satisfactory to RI EOHHS that a delay in rendering the decision is in the Enrollee's interest and there is a need for additional information.
-For any first-level Appeals decisions not rendered within thirty (30) calendar Days where the Enrollee has not requested an extension, the Contractor shall provide written notice to the Enrollee of the reason for the delay. - 2.11.3.3.4.
-The Contractor shall respond in writing to second-level standard Appeals as expeditiously as the Enrollee's health condition requires and shall not exceed fifteen (15) calendar Days from the initial date of receipt of the second-level standard Appeal.
-The Contractor may extend this timeframe by up to an additional fourteen (14) calendar Days if the Enrollee requests the extension or if the Contractor provides written evidence satisfactory to RI EOHHS that a delay in rendering the decision is in the Enrollee's interest and there is a need for additional information.
-For any second-level Appeals decisions not rendered within fifteen (15) calendar Days where the Enrollee has not requested an extension, the Contractor shall provide written notice to the Enrollee of the reason for the delay. - 2.11.3.3.5.
-The Contractor shall resolve all requests for payment Appeals by the latest of sixty (60) Days as required by 42 C.F.R. § 422.590(b). - 2.11.3.4.
+For any Appeals decisions not rendered within thirty (30) calendar Days where the Enrollee has not requested an extension, the Contractor shall provide written notice to the Enrollee of the reason for the delay. - 2.11.3.3.4.
+The Contractor shall resolve all requests for payment Appeals by the latest of sixty (60) Days as required by 42 C.F.R. § 422.590(b).

+2.11.3.4.
 Expedited Appeals